meleu/my-notes/knowledge-gaps.md

 ## SSH

-How SSH public and private keys work?
+Explain how exactly SSH public and private keys work? (the concpets)

+## LDAP

+What exactly is LDAP?